Garai, Spain: History

 As happens with most of the elizates, the origin and date of foundation of the town is unknown.
 As a member of the ancient merindad of Durango, it had voice and right to vote in the Juntas of Guerendiaga, where it occupied the seat number six.
 The town was divided into two neighborhoods and it was focused on farming activities; production of corn, wheat, several sorts of vegetables, legumes, cherries, apples and chestnuts.

 In the oldest part of the town is located a small palace-baserri named Garatikua and built by Juan de Garay, governor of Paraguay.
 In the 19th century, it was called "Garay-Goitia".

 On May 1, 1966, the terrorist-separatist organization ETA occupied the town for several hours in one of its first official actions.
-The telephone lines were shut down, several graffities were made and the Ikurriña (by that time, illegal) was set on a visible part of the town.
+The telephone lines were shut down, several graffities were made and the Ikurriña (at that time, illegal) was set on a visible part of the town.
 The command abandoned the town before the arriving of the Civil Guard.